Navigating Dubai: Essential Social Customs & Etiquette (2025)

 Recent Changes to Cohabitation Laws

-In a significant legal reform in 2020, the UAE decriminalised the cohabitation of unmarried couples.
-This change applies to expatriates, tourists, and residents, allowing consenting adults to share accommodation without being married.
-Previously, this was illegal under Islamic law.
+In a significant legal reform in 2020, the UAE decriminalised the cohabitation of unmarried couples, impacting Dubai expatriate living.
+This progressive change applies to expatriates, tourists, and residents, allowing consenting adults to share accommodation without being married.
+This reform aligns Dubai tenancy laws with the city's status as a global hub.
+Previously, such cohabitation was illegal under Islamic law.
+While the law has evolved, cultural sensitivities regarding public behaviour may still persist in 2025.

 What are the key points of the new cohabitation law